 - Fellowships at the University of North Carolina and the Johns Hopkins University under the auspices of the National Endowment fort the Humanities.

 - Fellow, Jessie Ball DuPont Summer Seminar for Liberal Arts College Faculty.

 - Sears-Roebuck Foundation Teaching Excellence and Campus Leadership Award

-- T. Gibson Hobbs Award, Lynchburg College Alumni Association
+- T. Gibson Hobbs Award, University of Lynchburg Alumni Association

 - Shirley E. Rosser Award for Teaching Excellence